Who we are

 Sharing your information

-GAPS will NEVER sell or swap your details with any third-party organisations.
+GAPS will NEVER sell or swap details of GAPS supporters and non-member organisations with any third-party organisations.

 Protecting your information